edgarp-dev/cdk-enterprise-integration-patterns/3. Messaging Systems/3.2 Message Channel/index..md

 # Message Channel

-A message channel connects applications where one application writes information to the channel and another one reads that information from the channel.
+A message channel connects applications, allowing one application to write information while another reads from the same channel.

+Here’s how it works:

-When an application wants to communicate, it sends the information to a particular message channel.
-Another application then retrieves that information from the same message channel.
+* When an application wants to communicate, it sends information to a specific message channel.
+* Another application retrieves that information from the same channel.

 ![Message Channel Diagram](images/message-channel.png)

+Keep in mind that while channels are essential for communication, they aren’t entirely free.
+Some applications require numerous channels, which consume memory and disk resources.
+Most messaging system implementations have practical limits on the number of channels they can consistently handle.